smikhalevski/roqueform/README.md

 // ⮕ true
 ```

-To propagate the transient value contained by the derived field to its parent, use
+To propagate the transient value contained by the child field to its parent, use
 the [`dispatch`](https://smikhalevski.github.io/roqueform/interfaces/roqueform.Field.html#dispatch) method:

 ```ts